willdemelo/Replication_Study_Suk2023/README.md

 ## Contribution Overview

-I contributed to this project in the following ways, as documented by my CRediT statement, visible at the end of the writeup file.
+I contributed to this project in the following ways, as documented by my CRediT statement at the end of the writeup file:

 *Software*:

 I made significant contributions to the production of our website's .html code.
-Specifically, I wrote the code used in the prompts and questions for the actual experiment, and set up the data pipeline between our website and our OSF repository.

-Additionally, I wrote nearly all of the R code in the writeup, especially the functions for cleaning the raw data, performing the statistical tests, and creating the visualizations.
+Specifically, I wrote the code used in the prompts and questions for the experiment, and set up the data pipeline between our website and our OSF repository.
+Additionally, I wrote nearly all of the R code in the writeup, especially the functions for cleaning the raw data and performing the statistical tests.
+I also created visualizations in the discussion section for ease of interpretation.

 *Investigation*:

 I hosted our survey on the crowdworking website, Prolific.
-This means that I was in charge of establising parameters describing exactly how our data collection should progress, supervising the collection of responses as they were coming in, and paying our participants fairly at the end of data collection.
+Essentially, I was in charge of establising parameters describing exactly how our data collection should progress, supervising the collection of responses as they were coming in, and paying our participants for their time at the end of data collection.

 *Data curation*:

 I checked our data for PII, so that none of participants' identities would be accidentally compromised.
-Additionally, I formatted the raw data from individual .csv files for each response into a single .csv file that could be analyzed in R and cleaned that .csv file further to remove JSON formatting and be legible to others.
+Additionally, I formatted the raw data from individual .csv files for each response into a single .csv file that could be analyzed in R. I then cleaned that .csv file further to remove JSON formatting and prepare it for analysis.

 *Formal analysis*: